A Waterfall in the Middle of Town

 The town of Rumford itself is a working-class community with a straightforward charm.
 It is not a tourist destination in the conventional sense, which means you will often have the viewing platforms to yourself.

 Rumford has a surprisingly good food scene for a small mill town.
 Check out the local restaurants on Congress Street for comfort food.
-The town is also a good base for exploring Coos Canyon and Swift River Falls, both within a short drive.
+The town is also a good base for exploring Coos Canyon and Swift River Falls, both within a short drive on Route 17 north.

 When to Go